Will of Henry VIII: Last testament

+The will containing the line of succession was read, stamped and sealed on 30 December and placed in the custody of Edward Seymour, Earl of Hertford.
+After Henry died on the night of 27–28 January 1547, the will was locked in a box to which only Hertford had the key, delaying its reading to Parliament by Henry’s principal secretary until Hertford returned the key after he had secured the person of Prince Edward, Henry’s son and heir.

 The document is still extant, but this fact was not generally known or accepted by the 1560s, when some believed it was lost, or had been destroyed.

 Executors

 The will appointed 16 executors.
-That body had little impact in the short term because its powers were given to a smaller group.
-It was officially (with one other) the council of Edward VI of England until 12 March 1547, when Protector Somerset nominated the council.
+The executors had little impact in the short term because its powers were given to a smaller group.
+The executors were officially (with one other) the council of King Edward VI until 12 March 1547, when Protector Somerset nominated the council.
 The effective end of the Somerset Protectorate came in early 1550.
 Those executors who were still alive (13 of the original 16, Browne, Denny and then Wriothesley having died) had a leading constitutional role, in theory from 13 October 1549.